aeinbu/aeinbu.github.io/README.md

 # aeinbu.github.io

+A responsive website template, with clear seperation of layout and styling (seperate ccs files).

-You can view the website at http://aeinbu.github.io
+You can view the website at http://aeinbu.github.io.

 ## Install development webserver
 ```bash